BarshisLab/AstrangiaPoculata-Thermal-Performance/Figures/Metabolism Figures/INFO.md

 1. Collect raw oxygen evolution data from Oxy.
 This is saved as a .txt file.

 2. Run SuperOxyCalc_djb_heaupdate.py script on the raw output files from the Oxy.
 This cleans up the file and corrects it using the calculations on the PreSens correction spreadsheet
-** Save both the raw .txt and the _cleaned.txt files from the Oxy inside the folder designated for the date of the experiment in the 'date_OXY' folder
+** Save both the raw .txt and the _cleaned.txt files from the Oxy inside the folder designated for the date of the experiment, included here in the Raw Data folder

 3. The photosynthesis and respiration files are separated and added to their own files inside a folder called /RAnalysis/.
 I use cp at the command line to move the _cleaned files over only